Drafting Instructions – Free Trousers Pattern

 CROTCH LENGTH

-- Upper thigh circumference: This measurement is very useful to check the allowance around your upper thigh.
-It’s measured around the top part of your leg just below the crotch
+• Upper thigh circumference: This measurement is used to check the allowance around your upper thigh.
+Measure around the top part of your thigh just below the crotch

-- Knee circumference: This measurement is to make sure there is enough ease around the knee to allow for mobility.
-It’s measured around the widest part of your knee
+• Knee circumference: This measurement is used to check for ease around the knee.
+You need enough ease to allow for mobility.
+Measure around your knee while bended.

 Instructions